thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 It's interesting to note that Uncle Bob does not consider Inheritance or Encapsulation to be the most important and central concepts in OOP.

-## Defining FP
+## FP boiled down

-He then gives a very brief characterization of functional programming:
+Next he gives a very brief characterization of functional programming:

 > Referential Transparency – no reassignment of values.
 >